BRAC Founder Sir Fazle Hasan Abed KCMG passes away

 Sir Fazle breathed his last this evening while undergoing treatment at the Apollo Hospitals in Dhaka, Bangladesh.
 He was battling a malignant tumour of the brain.

-Ms Ameerah Haq, Chair, BRAC Global Board said in a statement, “Unfaltering dedication, focus and work ethic are what we have always experienced in Sir Fazle, or Abed Bhai, as the BRAC family calls him lovingly.
+Ms. Ameerah Haq, Chair of the BRAC Global Board, said in a statement, “Unfaltering dedication, focus and work ethic are what we have always experienced in Sir Fazle, or Abed Bhai, as the BRAC family calls him lovingly.
 He always put others before himself and let his work speak for itself.
 Even when BRAC attained its global stature, his concern and focus were on the less fortunate in society and those whose potential needed nurturing.
 He embodied the highest level of integrity, humility and humanity, which continues to be the essential guiding spirit of BRAC.”

 Sir Fazle started BRAC in 1972, at the age of 36, as a small relief and rehabilitation project in northeastern Bangladesh.
 Over the past 47 years, BRAC has grown to be one of the most effective non-governmental organizations in the world, touching the lives of over 100 million people worldwide.
 BRAC is a unique ecosystem comprising development programs, microfinance, social enterprises, a university, bank, and a range of mission-aligned investments.
 BRAC currently operates in 11 countries in Asia and Africa, with affiliate offices in the USA, UK and the Netherlands.